 - Firstly, the process should occur in infinitesimally small time.

 - Secondly. all the initial and final states should be in equilibrium with each other.

 Reversibility in thermodynamics

 The phenomenon of undergoing reversible change is also called reversibility.
 In actual practice the reversible process never occurs, thus it is an ideal or hypothetical process.

 Reversible process example

 Although no actual change is completely reversible by the process of liquefaction and evaporation of a system performed slowly are practically reversible.
-Similarly slow compression of the gas in a cylinder is the reversible process as gas can be expanded slowly by decreasing the weight on the piston to reverse the operation.
+Similarly slow compression of the gas in a cylinder is a reversible process as gas can be expanded slowly by decreasing the weight on the piston to reverse the operation.

 Irreversible process in thermodynamics

-The process which cannot be retracted in opposite order by reversing the controlling factors is called an irreversible process.
+The process which cannot be retracted in the opposite order by reversing the controlling factors is called an irreversible process.

 Most of the processes in nature are irreversible.
 During an irreversible change, the system is not equilibrium at all instances of time.
 The irreversible process consists of non-equilibrium states which cannot be represented on a P-V diagram.

 All changes which occur suddenly or which involve friction or dissipation of energy through conduction, convection, or radiation are irreversible.

 Some important points about the irreversible process

 - In the irreversible process, the initial stage of the system and surroundings cannot be restored from the final stage.

 - During the irreversible process of the various states of the system of the path of change from the initial stage to the final state are not in equilibrium with each other.

 - During the irreversible process, the entropy of the system increases decisively and it cannot be reduced back to its initial value.

 - The phenomena of a system undergoing irreversible processes are called irreversibility.

 Irreversible process examples